hexalang/Hexa/docs/reference.md

 let y = @heap NativeStructure(x: 1, y: 2)
 x.add(y) // `y` is still tracked to not leave the `fun add` call stack

-// @struct is referential type (pointer) by default let x = 0x1234.as(NativeStructure) let byValue ByValue<NativeStructure> = @byValue NativeStructure(x: 123, y: 345)
+// @struct is a referential type (pointer) by default let x = 0x1234.as(NativeStructure) let byValue ByValue<NativeStructure> = @byValue NativeStructure(x: 123, y: 345)
 // Alternatively value-ness can be inferred